History of the DWF file.

-- You need a specific viewer, such as Autodesk’s Freewheel, to open a DWF .
+- Though far more accessible than DWG files, you need a specific viewer to open a DWF .
 Alternatively, you can convert a DWF file to a PDF with Adobe Acrobat.

 How to open and edit a DWF file.

-Follow these four easy steps to open a DWF file.
+Follow these easy steps to open a DWF file.

-- Unzip your DWF files.
-This process depends on whether you use Windows or macOS, but generally requires creating a new file location on your desktop and choosing the Extract all option.
+- Unzip your DWF files using a specific unzipping tool, or one preinstalled on your computer.
+This process depends on whether you use Windows or macOS — but will likely involve creating a new location for the file on your desktop and choosing the Extract all option.

 - Click your file and select Open with.
-Find your DWF-compatible viewer and open.
+Find your DWF-compatible viewer and open your file.

 - Edit your file with comments and markups.

-How to create and edit an DWF file.
+How to create and edit a DWF file.

-Follow these three easy steps to create a DWF on AutoCAD:
+Follow these easy steps to create a DWF on AutoCAD: